Distributed Multisensor ISAC: MS ISAC Architectures and Use Cases

 The distributed base station concept in \Cref{fig:infrasensMulti} includes synchronized \glspl{rru} (also called \glspl{rrh}), connected to a central, software-defined and cloud-controlled baseband radio pool (CRAN) via fixed wireless or fiber-optic fronthaul links.
-There are several reasons for this architecture, e.g. flexibility and easy reconfigurability, better spatial coverage, increased capacity for long-range access \cite{ref21}, \cite{ref22}, and enhanced positioning services \cite{ref20}.
-For \gls{isac} a modification of the distributed \gls{rru} concept was proposed in \cite{ref19}.
+There are several reasons for this architecture, e.g. flexibility and easy reconfigurability, better spatial coverage, increased capacity for long-range access~\cite{ref21,ref22}, and enhanced positioning services~\cite{ref20}.
+For \gls{isac}, a modification of the distributed \gls{rru} concept was proposed in~\cite{ref19}.
 It is based on \glspl{rru} dedicated for receiving only.
-These ``sniffer'' nodes were originally proposed to submit another, well separated radio interface for quasi monostatic sensing (replacing full duplex radio interface).
+These ``sniffer'' nodes were originally proposed to submit another, well-separated radio interface for quasi-monostatic sensing (replacing full duplex radio interface).
 However, if the sniffer is deployed at a bigger distance from the \gls{rru} (e.g. several hundreds of meters away or more in a free space cellular environment), we end up with a clearly bistatic architecture or better to say a multistatic architecture if the sniffer receives also \gls{dl} signals from other \glspl{rru} or if there are multiple sniffers deployed.
-This distributed, modular \gls{isac} architecture is leveraged by the Open RAN concept that supports use of multivendor radio modules and increases functional flexibility (even out of standard) based on software-centric architectures \cite{ref23}.
-Dedicated computational facilities (e.g. based on high-performance graphical processing units) for most computationally demanding radar data processing, data fusion and resource allocation fall in the scope of this concept.
-Also, \gls{npn} that are installed in wide area industrial campuses are promising for distributed infrastructure centric \gls{isac} ecosystems.
+The proprietary link to the CRAN makes the sensor part of the infrastructure.
+The distributed, modular \gls{isac} architecture is further leveraged by the Open RAN concept that supports use of multivendor radio modules and increases functional flexibility (even out of standard) based on software-centric architectures~\cite{ref23}.
+Dedicated computational facilities (e.g. based on high-performance graphical processing units) for most computationally demanding radar data processing, data fusion and resource allocation fall in the scope of this concept, as well as \gls{npn} that are installed in wide area industrial campuses are promising for distributed infrastructure-centric \gls{isac} ecosystems.